Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

-\paragraph{Conflation of reliance and trust} Many studies have treated reliance and trust interchangeably~\citep{lai2021towards}, sometimes calling reliance a ``behavioral trust measure''~\citep{papenmeier2022s}.
+\paragraph{Conflation of reliance and trust} Our work is also motivated by the fact that prior work has often conflated human attitudes and behavior.
+For instance, many studies have treated reliance and trust interchangeably~\citep{lai2021towards}, sometimes calling reliance a ``behavioral trust measure''~\citep{papenmeier2022s}.
 However, definitions of \emph{trust} are often inconsistent~\citep{papenmeier2022s,lee2004trust,jacovi2021formalizing}, which makes empirical findings challenging to compare.
 More importantly, trust and reliance are different constructs~\citep{lai2021towards}: reliance is the \emph{behavior} of adhering to or overriding AI recommendations, whereas trust is a subjective \emph{attitude} regarding the whole system, which builds up and develops over time~\citep{rempel1985trust,yu2017user,parasuraman1997humans}.
 It has been argued that trust may impact reliance~\citep{dzindolet2003role,lee2004trust,shin2019role}, but trust is not a sufficient requirement for reliance when other factors, such as time constraints, perceived risk, or self-confidence, impact decision-making~\citep{lee2004trust,riley2018operator,de2020case}.
 In our work, we directly measure participants' reliance behavior and do not assume an equivalence between reliance and trust.

-\subsection{Explanations and fairness}
+\subsection{Explanations and Fairness}